meta-music/project/index.md

 ### Proposal Draft

 待讨论, 有想法可以分享出来[Link](https://docs.qq.com/doc/DYlRvWUVSSlBNWXNp)

+Project title:  MetaMusic - An emotional music community by writing Cognitive Diary

+Project start: December 2021

+Problem:  Help people with emotion regulation by music. (emotion such as: anxiety, stress and etc.)

+Idea:  Develop and practice emotional regulation by music diary in an online community.
+(Tech including, Mobile App, ABC Model, Algorithmic Composition)

+Intended impact: Mental sub-health people

 The university of Hong Kong made a survey revealed:  [97% Hong Kong citizens have sub-optimal health](https://www.hkupop.hku.hk/english/report/subhealth/content/resources/pr.pdf)[^1], and statistical results of the Psychological Institute of the Chinese Academy of Sciences show that more than 70% of China is in mental sub-health.
 More and more people began to realize this warning signs, and go to the hospital.
 However, Especially in the mainland, there is a shortage of hospital-related resources, often takes 4 to 6 months to make an appointment, and mental health market is relatively lacking.
 Therefore, this project - MetaMusic, aims to help more people who are troubled by mental sub-health through IT and some other technology integration such as music diary, computerized [cognitive behavioral therapy](https://betterhumans.coach.me/cognitive-journaling-a-systematic-method-to-overcome-negative-beliefs-119be459842c)[^2] and shareable [improvisational music therapy](https://my.clevelandclinic.org/health/treatments/8817-music-therapy)[^3].